Beverly Smith: Early activism

 Smith became politically active when she was in high school and was involved in Congress of Racial Equality (CORE).
 At the time of her involvement with CORE, de facto segregation was a big issue with the school systems and her early activism involved picketing the school board and school boycotts.
 On the day of one of the boycotts, Smith and her sister attended one at a church nearby and read the Riot Act.
+Smith was inspired by the feminist protests at the 1968 Miss American pageant.
 After graduating high school, Smith became more involved with CORE with her sister and the two of them participated in canvassing.
 In April 1964, Smith was part of a protest in honor of Civil Rights activist Bruce Klunder in Cleveland, Ohio after his untimely death.
 Smith met Fannie Lou Hamer at a party after a rally in Cleveland.
 Smith was also involved with the Southern Christian Leadership Conference in 1967.

 While attending the University of Chicago, Smith formed a support group with other Black students where they would talk about racism on campus.
-In her second year, Smith fell out of activism because the popularity of Black nationalism and Black separatism.
 In her third year, a friend of Barbara's transferred to the University of Chicago and invited Smith to a women's liberation meeting, where she became involved in political movements once again.
 While at university, Beverly Smith attended the speeches of Stokely Carmichael and Martin Luther King Jr.

 Religion

 In her writings, Smith notes that religion and education "were twin pillars" in her home as she grew up.
-She was raised in the Baptist Church and attended Antioch Baptist Church, one of the oldest African American churches in Cleveland.
+She was raised in the Baptist Church and attended Antioch Baptist Church, one of the oldest African-American churches in Cleveland.
 Smith is a member of the First Parish of Watertown, a Unitarian Universalist church since 2014.

 Career

-In 1973, Smith moved to New York City and became a writer for Ms. (magazine).
+In 1973, Smith moved to New York City and became a writer for Ms. magazine.
 Through networking at the National Black Feminist Organization (NBFO) conference in 1973, Smith met a woman who helped her land a job at the New York City Health and Hospitals Corporation doing research.
 During her Masters program, Smith worked various placements in health centres in Boston.
-After receiving her Masters in Public Health from Yale University in 1976, Smith worked at Boston City Hospital in women's health, focusing on contraceptive counselling.
+After receiving her master's degree in Public Health from Yale University in 1976, Smith worked at Boston City Hospital in women's health, focusing on contraceptive counselling.
 Smith has worked at Floating Hospital for Children.